Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 close up shot of Mexican Corn on the Cob topped with parsley

 Mexican street corn on the cob is an authentic and tasty side for any summer meal.
 This delicious dish is sold by street vendors in Mexico and the US and is a popular choice for a treat.
-Roasted sweet corn layered with yummy Mexican crema, spicy chipotle, and fresh cotija cheese is so delicious.
+Grilled sweet corn layered with yummy Mexican crema, spicy chipotle, and fresh cotija cheese is so delicious.

 What is Elote corn?

-Elote is often served as corn on the cob, while other times is it served as a corn salad.
+Elote is often served as corn on the cob, while other times, it is served as a corn salad.
 Authentic Mexican street corn is a dish made with cooked sweet corn that has been coated in a creamy topping called Mexican crema and topped off with chili powder and sprinkled with cotija cheese.

 Can I cook the corn in the oven or boiled on the stove instead of on the outdoor grill?